kebZhang/Mobile_S_D_V/readme.md

 in asn1_cb_dcall.c main() we change the byte sequence and use uper_decode to decode, we write the glue code to realize the loop which would be faster compared with the original system command one.
 the call.c is just a test file to test a easy asn1 module and the uper_decode function
 We'll default to using the per to decode.

+## 1006 change
+we design a main.c to decode the metadataheader and get logcode
+we use logcode to switch into different branch
+waiting for test!!!